S5 (ZVV)

 The S5 is a regional railway service of the S-Bahn Zürich on the Zürcher Verkehrsverbund (ZVV), Zürich transportation network.
 The S5 is one of the network's services connecting the cantons of Zürich, St. Gallen, Schwyz and Zug.

+At Zürich HB, trains of the S5 service usually depart from underground tracks (Gleis) 41–44 (Museumstrasse station).

 Route

 The S5 service links the city of Zug and Pfäffikon SZ, on the south shore of Lake Zürich in the canton of Schwyz.
 Trains use the Zürich–Affoltern am Albis–Zug line between Zug and Zürich Altstetten.
 From there, they use the Zürich–Baden line to reach Zürich Hauptbahnhof and then the Zürich–Winterthur line to reach Zürich Stadelhofen.
 East of Stadelhofen, trains take the Wallisellen–Uster–Rapperswil line, which diverges south, to Rapperswil.
 Finally, trains cross the Seedamm on the Rapperswil–Pfäffikon line to reach Pfäffikon.
 The following stations are served: